Alexis Sánchez: 2019 Copa América

 In Chile's opening match of the 2019 Copa América on 17 June, Sánchez scored a goal in a 4–0 win against Japan.
-In the following group match against Ecuador on 21 June, he scored again in a 2–1 victory, which enabled Chile to advanced to the quarter-finals.
+In the following group match against Ecuador on 21 June, he scored again in a 2–1 victory, which enabled Chile to advance to the quarter-finals.
 In the quarter-finals against Colombia on 28 June, following a 0–0 draw after regulation time, he scored the winning penalty in the resulting shoot-out to send Chile to the semi-finals of the competition.

 He was injured in October 2019 while on international duty with Chile.

 2021 Copa América

-Alexis Sanchez was set to miss Copa America group stage matches after suffering a foot injury in training.
+Alexis Sánchez was set to miss Copa America group stage matches after suffering a foot injury in training.

 Style of play

-Sánchez is a quick, creative, intelligent and hard-working player with an eye for goal, who is known in particular for his energy, strength, skill and work-rate on the pitch.
+Sánchez is a quick, creative, intelligent and hard-working player with an eye for goal, who is known in particular for his energy, strength, technical skills and work-rate on the pitch.
 Although naturally right-footed, due to his ability with either foot, he is capable of playing anywhere along the front line, on either flank, or through the centre of the pitch: throughout his career, he has excelled as a supporting striker, as a winger, as a false-9, and even as an attacking midfielder; he has also been deployed in a more advanced, central role, as a main striker, due to his physicality and ability to score from powerful long-distance strikes.

-A talented forward, Sánchez is gifted with remarkable dribbling skills, flair, finishing, vision and acceleration, which enables him to successfully take on opponents with feints in one on one situations, create space, and either score goals himself or set-up his teammates from through balls, long-range passes and perceptive one-twos.
+A talented forward, Sánchez is gifted with excellent dribbling skills, flair, finishing, vision and acceleration, which enables him to successfully take on opponents with feints in one on one situations, create space, and either score goals himself or set-up his teammates from through balls, long-range passes, or one-twos.
 Owing to his ability to place shots, he is also effective from set-pieces.
-In his prime, he was arguably the best left winger in Europe, alongside Neymar and Eden Hazard.
+In his prime, he was considered by pundits to be one of the best left winger in Europe, alongside Neymar and Eden Hazard.

 Personal life

 Sánchez had a statue erected in his honour within his native town of Tocopilla in March 2017.

 In October 2015, Sánchez was named as a brand ambassador for Huawei.

 In February 2017, Sánchez signed a sponsorship deal with Pepsi.
+In June 2022, he announced the purchase of land in Mendoza in Argentina, Maule Region in Chile and Friuli in Italy for his undertaking called Alma Soul, focused on wine production.

-In June 2022, he announced the purchase of land in Mendoza in Argentina, Maule Region in Chile and Friuli in Italy for his undertaking called Alma Soul, focused in the wine production.
+In July 2024, Sánchez graduated as a football instructor at INAF (National Football Institute).
+In December of the same year, he graduated as a football manager at the same institution.